 The Remote Placement Engine, in short, is the ability for vSphere HA to make a call to DRS for the recommendation of the placement of a VM.
 This will take the current load of the cluster, the VM happiness, and all configured affinity/anti-affinity/vm-host affinity rules into consideration!
 Will this result in a much slower restart?
 The great thing is that the DRS algorithm has been optimized over the past years and it is so fast that there will not be a noticeable difference between the old mechanism and the new mechanism.
 Added benefit of course for the engineering team is that they can remove the local DRS module, which means there’s less code to maintain.
 How this works is that the FDM Master communicated with the FDM Manager which runs in vCenter Server.
 FDM Manager communicates with the DRS service to request a placement recommendation.

-Now some of you will probably wonder what happens when vCenter Server is unavailable, well this is where the Simple Placement Engine comes in to play.
+Now some of you will probably wonder what happens when vCenter Server is unavailable, well this is where the Simple Placement Engine comes into play.
 The team has developed a new placement engine that basically takes a round-robin approach, but does consider of course “must rules” (VM to Host) and the compatibility list.
 Note, affinity, or anti-affinity rules, are not considered when SPE is used instead of RPE!
+This is a known limitation, which is considered to be fixed in the future.
 If a host, for instance, is not connected to the datastore the VM is running on that needs to be restarted than that host is excluded from the list of potential placement targets.
 By the way, before I forget, version 7 also introduced a vCenter heartbeat mechanism as a result.
-HA will be heartbeating the vCenter Server instance to understand when it will need to resort to the Simple Placement Engine vs the Remote Placement Engine.
+HA will be heart beating the vCenter Server instance to understand when it will need to resort to the Simple Placement Engine vs the Remote Placement Engine.

-I dug through the FDM log to find some proof of these new mechanisms, (/var/log/fdm.log) and found an entry which shows there are indeed two placement engines:
+I dug through the FDM log to find some proof of these new mechanisms, (/var/log/fdm.log) and found an entry that shows there are indeed two placement engines:

 Invoking the RPE + SPE Placement Engine